Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 5

-Alexis, born in St. Martin Parish, in June 1816, died in St. Martin Parish in June 1852.
-He was only 36 years old.
-The priest who recorded his funeral called him "Mr. Dubois."
+Alexis, born in St. Martin Parish, in June 1816, died in St. Martin Parish in June 1852, age 36.
+The priest who recorded the burial called him "Mr. Dubois."
 Alexis evidently did not marry.

 6

-Youngest son Rosémond, born in St. Martin Parish in March 1819, married Melite, daughter of Acadian Francois Primeaux, in a civil ceremony in Lafayette Parish in November 1841.
+Youngest son Rosémond, born in St. Martin Parish in March 1819, married Émélite dite Mélite, daughter of French Canadian François Primeaux, in a civil ceremony in Lafayette Parish in November 1841.
+Their daughter married into the Leleux family.
+Did Rosémond father any sons?

 ~

-Duboiss, called Foreign French, came to Louisiana during the antebellum period.
-Many remained at New Orleans, but some settled in predominantly-Acadian communities on the river and on the prairies:
+Duboiss, called Foreign French by native Louisianians, came to the Bayou State during the antebellum period.
+Many remained at New Orleans, but some settled in predominantly-Acadian communities on the river and the prairies:

-Louis Dubois of Paris died near Convent, St. James Parish, in August 1812.
-He was only 38 years old.
-The priest who recorded his burial did not give his parents' names or mention a wife.
+Louis Dubois of Paris died near Convent, St. James Parish, in August 1812, age 38.
+The priest who recorded the burial did not give his parents' names or mention a wife.

-Pierre Dubois married Cécile Demouchet or Desmouchelles.
+Pierre Dubois married Cécile Demouchet or Desmouchelles, place and date unrecorded.
 Their son Joseph was born near Convent, St. James Parish, in September 1810.
 Later in the decade, they were living in Assumption Parish on upper Bayou Lafourche.

 J. F. Dubois, a 33-year-old merchant from France, reached New Orleans aboard the ship Mississippi out of Bordeaux, France, in February 1823.